vmware/vic-product/installer/DESIGN.md

 - All components MUST trigger the CI pipeline when a new version of the component is available

   The recommended way to trigger the build is by using Drone downstream project triggers.

+- It is recommended for components to have a staging branch and staging artifact upload workflow integrated with the CI system to test integration with the appliance before making available component artifacts for inclusion in the appliance development or release build

+  This architecture will prevent the main appliance build from being blocked by a failing component build.
+The component team should work with the appliance team to integrate this workflow with the respective CI systems.

 ## Appliance Upgrade